microsoft/bedrock/cluster/environments/azure-multiple-clusters-waf-tm-apimgmt/README.md

     - `cluster_name`: The name of the Kubernetes cluster.
 The location will be added as a suffix.
     - `agent_vm_count`: The number of agents VMs in the the node pool.
     - `dns_prefix`: DNS name for accessing the cluster from the internet.
-    - `service_principal_id`: The id of the service principal used by the AKS cluster.
-The creation of service principal described above in [Service Principals](#AKS-Cluster-Service-Principal) section.
+    - `service_principal_id`: The id of the service principal to be used by the AKS cluster.
     - `service_principal_secret`: The secret of the service principal used by the AKS cluster.
 The creation of service principal described above in prerequisites section.
     - `service_principal_is_owner`: This value, set to "1" will deploy the clusters with the assumption that the Service Principal used for deploying the cluster has `Owner` level privileges.
 If set to any other value, the deployment will not create the Azure Role Assignments and the Public IP Addresses will be deployed into the AKS node resource group.
     - `ssh_public_key`: Contents of a SSH public key authorized to access the virtual machines within the cluster.